Whoppers Big and Small in Trump’s Speech

 I have ordered the Department of Homeland Security to create an office to serve American Victims.
 The office is called VOICE — Victims Of Immigration Crime Engagement.
 We are providing a voice to those who have been ignored by our media, and silenced by special interests.

 Trump stressed that immigrants take jobs and income from American families.
-The Economic Policy Institute (EPI) took a 2014 look at this claim, “there is broad agreement among academic economists that in the long run, immigration has a small but positive impact on the labor market outcomes of native-born workers, on average.”
+The Economic Policy Institute (EPI) took a 2014 look at this claim:

+There is broad agreement among academic economists that in the long run, immigration has a small but positive impact on the labor market outcomes of native-born workers, on average.

 Then Trump went after Muslims, saying, we can’t allow “allow uncontrolled entry” to our country because – “the vast majority of individuals convicted for terrorism-related offenses since 9/11 came here from outside of our country.”
 Pushing the fear further, he said,

-Trump conveniently neglected to mention the severe vetting process refugees and immigrants from Muslim countries already face, or the fact over half of the people the Department of Homeland Security has determined were inspired by a foreign group to attempt terrorist attacks in the U.S. were born in the U.S. And he certainly wasn’t about to bring up native-born white, Christian terrorists.
+Trump conveniently neglected to mention the severe vetting process refugees and immigrants from Muslim countries already face, or the fact that over half of the people the Department of Homeland Security has determined were inspired by foreign groups to attempt terrorist attacks in the U.S. were born in the U.S. And he certainly wasn’t about to bring up native-born white, Christian terrorists.

 Trump promised to “work to bring down the artificially high price of drugs and bring them down immediately.”
 This promise comes less than a month after this headline, “After meeting with pharma lobbyists, Trump drops promise to negotiate drug prices“.

-On the very day that headlines read, “Trump signs executive order to roll back clean water rule“, he said, “My administration wants to work with members in both parties to… promote clean air and clear water…”.
+On the very day headlines read, “Trump signs executive order to roll back clean water rule“, he said, “My administration wants to work with members in both parties to… promote clean air and clear water…”.

-Trump also presented environmental destruction as a jobs program, saying for example,
+Trump also presented environmental destruction as a jobs program, saying, for example,

 We have cleared the way for the construction of the Keystone and Dakota Access Pipelines — thereby creating tens of thousands of jobs — and I’ve issued a new directive that new American pipelines be made with American steel.

-In fact, as DeSmogBlog points out, Like Keystone XL, Much of Dakota Access Pipeline Steel Made by Russian Company Tied to Putin.
+In fact, as DeSmogBlog points out, much of the steel used to construct both the Keystone XL and Dakota Access pipelines were made by a Russian company tied to Vladimir Putin.
 And the jobs?
-A few thousand construction jobs, for a few months while the pipelines are constructed, in an economy adding more than 200,000 jobs a month, and then “Operation of the proposed Project would generate 35 permanent and 15 temporary jobs, primarily for routine inspections, maintenance, and repairs.
+A few thousand construction jobs, for a few months while the pipelines are constructed, in an economy adding more than 200,000 jobs a month, and then “Operation of the proposed Project would generate 35 permanent and 15 temporary jobs, primarily for routine inspections, maintenance, and repairs.”

 These are just a few examples of what we are dealing with when Trump speaks.
 Big whoppers, little whoppers, bamboozlements, empty promises, detail-free policy mumblings, flat-out intentional lies, trickery, but always fear, fear and more fear.